 Co-founded in 2000 by Harvard Business School professor Clayton Christiansen, author of The Innovator’s Dilemma, and with offices in the U.S., Switzerland and Singapore, Innosight is a growth strategy consulting firm focused on helping organizations design and create the future, instead of being disrupted by it.
 As the leading authority on disruptive innovation and strategic transformation, Innosight works with clients across a range of industries to identify new growth opportunities, build new ventures and capabilities, and accelerate organizational change.

-The Innosight team was led by partner Larry Chu and included associates Nate Hagler and John Casnocha, partner Kelsey Lemaster and associate Todd Pollock, partner Koray Bulut, partner Lynda Galligan, partner Andrea Agathoklis Murino and counsel Todd Hahn, and partner Richard Matheny.
+The Innosight team was led by partner Larry Chu and included associates Nate Hagler and John Casnocha, partner Kelsey Lemaster and associate Todd Pollock, partner Koray Bulut, partner Lynda Galligan, partner Andrea Agathoklis Murino, and partner Richard Matheny.